 Floorsets, visual concept books, and style sheets must be made available to managers.
 A simple way of doing this is to distribute visual merchandising folders across teams.
 Visual merchandisers can track layout success by measuring how change affects revenue.
 If you’ve found success with one or more of these visual merchandising tips, then find a way to use it again.

-Mimeo works with thousands of visual merchandisers to build, manage, and distribute materials to store locations.
-Learn more here.
+Mimeo works with thousands of visual merchandisers to create, print, and distribute materials to store locations.
+Deliver training documents, signage, and sales and marketing materials as soon as tomorrow morning.
+Learn more.